Yesterday on Radio National's Health Report, Dr Norman Swan discussed the impending Private health reductions in public hospital funding

-Timely lessons from America on the dangers of a system dominated by PHI.
+warns of the potential dangers of a health system dominated by PHI.

 Ian McAuley writes: